gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 - Offline: The service is not started.
 - Idle: The service is running but not currently scanning.
 - Scanning: The service is running and currently scanning files.
-- Finished: The service is running and a scanning cycle has just finished.
-For the next service status, the service will change to Idle (when the schedule is set to Manual) or Scanning (when the schedule is set to Always).
 - Error: The scanner service is running but it has encountered an error that prevents it from scanning files.
 For example, the service cannot access the database for the scanner configuration.

 ## EXAMPLES